-Is there such a thing as a perfect PMO Project Management meeting?
-Some may feel that a good PMO Project Management meeting, let alone, a perfect PMO meeting are as elusive as the Fountain of Youth or the Holy Grail.
+Is there such a thing as a perfect PMO meeting?
+Some may feel that a good meeting, let alone, a perfect PMO meeting are as elusive as the Fountain of Youth or the Holy Grail.
 I am here to tell you today that they are real and do exist!
 I have seen them with my own two eyes.
-This article will focus on how this meeting can be set up, what the agenda should look like, and what should and should not take place at this meeting.
+This article will focus on how you can collaborate with your project team, how to set the meeting up, what the agenda should look like, and what should and should not take place at this meeting.

 The Perfect PMO Management Meeting